seinecle/blog/_posts/2023-03-18-contributing-to-gephi.md

 It makes it discoverable, easier to understand and it showcases what it can do.
 Again, a common conception is that what we do is never "original enough" to be worth writing about.
 Absolutely not: each dataset or research question has interesting specificities.
 Help fellow users understand what you did and how you did it!
 And if the case is confidential, don't let it stop you!
 Transform and abstract your case and showcase the principles you followed.

+**Examples**

 ### - Shoot videos or shorts, any kind of social media postings are useful, too
 I mentioned written pieces because that's in my comfort zone.
 But videos, short or long, or posts on your favorite social media would be perfectly useful!

 **What to expect from it?**

 You gain the warm glow of knowing that you helped users discover what is possible with Gephi.
 Not interested in warm feelings?
 Then do it for the SEO, as Gephi is at the cross-road of network analysis, data science and data visualization: all SEO boxes checked at once.